 THE GOSPEL + TBRI

 Scotty Smith is a graduate of The University of North Carolina, Westminster Theological Seminary (M.A.R.), and Covenant Theological Seminary (D. Min.).
 Scotty is founding pastor and pastor emeritus of Christ Community Church (CCC) in Franklin, Tennessee, where he pastored for 26 years.
 He presently serves as Teacher in Residence at West End Community Church, a daughter church of CCC.
 He also serves as adjunct faculty for Covenant Seminary in St. Louis, Missouri.
 Scotty has authored 10 books, including “Unveiled Hope” (with Michael Card), “Objects of His Affection,” “Restoring Broken Things” (with Steven Curtis Chapman), “Everyday Prayers: 365 Days to Gospel-Centered Faith,” and “Every Season Prayers: Gospel-Centered Prayers for the Whole of Life.”
 Scotty also invests time mentoring corporate leaders as a coach, consultant, and encourager.
-Scotty and his wife of 48 years, Darlene, continue to live in Franklin.
+Scotty and his wife, Darlene, continue to live in Franklin.

 “Practical Perspectives” Contributors